Chart Color Schemes

 Lakelands demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 28.0% of residents currently enrolled in formal education, including 10.0% in primary, 9.4% in secondary, and 4.3% in tertiary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is notably high, with 28.0% of residents currently enrolled in formal education.
+This includes 10.0% in primary education, 9.4% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education